CesarChaMal/sportRadarExercise/README.md

 - **Comparator Chains**: Utilizes `Comparator` chains for sorting matches, leveraging lambda expressions and method references for concise and readable sorting logic.
 - **Optional**: Employs `Optional` for safe retrieval of matches, minimizing the risk of `NullPointerException` and simplifying conditional logic.
 - **Stream API**: Leverages the Stream API for filtering and collecting matches, showcasing the power of streams in processing collections.

+### Synchronization Techniques
+- **Fine-Grained Locking**: Utilizes more precise locking mechanisms to allow for more concurrent operations while reducing bottlenecks.
+- **Read/Write Locks**: Employs separate locks for reading and writing operations to optimize performance, especially beneficial in high-read scenarios.
+- **Atomic Operations**: Uses atomic variables and operations to manage critical sections of the scoreboard without locking, enhancing efficiency.
+- **Concurrent Data Structures**: Implements thread-safe collections and structures for managing matches and their scores effectively.
+- **Semaphores**: Utilizes semaphores to control access to resources by multiple threads, preventing race conditions and ensuring that only a fixed number of threads can access match starting functions simultaneously.
+- **Executor Services and Futures**: Manages thread execution and resource allocation through executor services, providing a framework for asynchronous task execution.
+Futures are used to track the progress and results of asynchronous computations, enabling efficient data handling and state management without blocking the main application thread.

+### Benefits
+These synchronization techniques are integrated into the library to ensure robust thread safety and to enhance the application’s scalability and responsiveness, particularly in environments with high concurrency demands.

 ## Development Approach